How to use grep in Linux

 5: Error: Disk write failed.

-- Reads the file: Grep starts going through
+• Reads the file: Grep starts going through server.log line by line.

-line by line. - It finds no match on line 1 or 2, a match on line 3, no match on line 4, and a match on line 5 (case insensitive).
+• It finds no match on line 1 or 2, a match on line 3, no match on line 4, and a match on line 5 (case-insensitive).

 This is a simple use case, of course.
 Below, we'll get into some more complex things you can do with grep.

-Admins and developers find grep to be an essential tool when they're scraping log files for certain incidents or checking for specific occurrences in a file's code.
-However, grep can also help data analysts find rows or patterns in data sets, academics find references, writers search manuscripts, etc. Anybody who needs to find something specific in a large file can benefit from grep.
+Admins and developers find grep an essential tool when scraping log files for specific incidents or checking for specific occurrences in a file's code.
+However, grep can also help data analysts find rows or patterns in datasets, academics find references, writers search manuscripts, etc. Anybody who needs to find something specific in a large file can benefit from grep.

 How to use the grep command in Linux